relet/rolling-focus/README.md

 ### Example

-Here are some hairy spiders.
+Here are some hairy spider legs, at three separate depths from the viewer.

-The instant preview with merged masks
+The instant preview with merged masks.
+Since we employ edge detection, only edges in focus are merged.
+Uniformly colored areas without structure are not detected as within focus.

 ![Hairy Legs](examples/hairy-spider-legs_merged.jpg)

 The result of running enfuse over the entire image stack below.
+Looks nicer, but the instant preview already gives you an idea of which areas will have been merged.

 ![Hairy Legs](examples/hairy-spider-legs_fused.jpg)